Iterating a Loop Using Lambda

 Step 2: Test the Lambda Function

 Run your Lambda function with numeric values to see it in operation.
-You can provide input values for your Lambda function that mimic an iteration, to see what output you get with specific input values.
+You can provide input values for your Lambda function that mimic an iteration.

 To test your Lambda function